luigi-asprino/edwin/README.md

 4. The triplification of the ESG following the [Edwin Ontology](https://w3id.org/edwin/ontology/) (cf. [2]).

+### Computed Equivalence Set Graphs

+A number of Computed Equivalence Set Graphs are available for download from this [page](ComputedESGs.md).

 ### Publications

 For citing Edwin in academic papers please use: